Mont Ventoux: Other appearances in the Tour

 In 1951, the approach to the summit was from Malaucène.
 In 2021, the first ascent was from Sault, whilst the second was from Bédoin.
 In all other years, the approach has been from Bédoin.

 Tour de France Femmes

-Stage 7 of the 2026 Tour de France Femmes will end at the summit of Mont Ventoux.
+Stage 7 of the 2026 Tour de France Femmes ended at the summit of Mont Ventoux, taking the route through Bédoin.
+The stage was won by Katarzyna Niewiadoma-Phinney, taking the Yellow Jersey.